 - Fullscreen: enter full screen mode.
 Press Ctrl+Alt+Page Down to go back to windowed mode.
 You can also enter full screen mode by pressing Ctrl+Alt+Page Up. - Fullscreen stretch mode: select the picture mode to use when in full screen mode. - Full screen stretch: stretch the emulated display to completely fill the host display. - 4:3: stretch the emulated display to a 4:3 aspect ratio, then scale it to fit the host display. - Square pixels (keep ratio): scale the emulated display to fit the host display, without changing the aspect ratio. - Integer scale: scale the emulated display to the largest integer scale factor to fit the host display.
-This provides the highest possible picture quality, at the cost of black bars if the host display's resolution is not divisible by the emulated display's resolution. - 4:3 integer scale: stretch the emulated display to a 4:3 aspect ratio, then scale it to the largest integer scale factor to fit the host display. - Apply fullscreen stretch mode when maximized: apply the picture mode selected above in windowed mode if Resizeable window is enabled and the window is maximized. - EGA/(S)VGA settings: contains display settings specific to EGA, VGA and Super VGA video hardware. - Inverted VGA monitor: emulate a VGA monitor with inverted colors. - VGA screen type: select the VGA monitor type to emulate.
+This provides the highest possible picture quality, at the cost of black bars if the host display's resolution is not divisible by the emulated display's resolution. - EGA/(S)VGA settings: contains display settings specific to EGA, VGA and Super VGA video hardware. - Inverted VGA monitor: emulate a VGA monitor with inverted colors. - VGA screen type: select the VGA monitor type to emulate.
 Color, Grayscale, Amber, Green and White phosphor monitors can be selected. - Grayscale conversion type: select the color-to-grayscale conversion profile (BT.601, BT.709 or Average) to use when a grayscale monitor is selected. - CGA/PCjr/Tandy/EGA/(S)VGA overscan: add an overscan border around the display.
 This border is only added when emulating the specified video hardware types. - Change contrast for monochrome display: optimize the contrast of monochrome CGA monitors for 4-color operation.